 Art and specie

-In this chapter of our Annual Insurance Review 2018, we look at the main developments in 2017 and expected issues in 2018 with regards to art and specie.
+In this chapter of our Annual Insurance Review 2020, we look at the main developments in 2019 and expected issues in 2020 for art and specie.